IBM/continuous-learning-with-watson-ml-and-db2/README.md

 # Continuous Learning with WML and IBM DB2 Warehouse on Cloud

 In this code pattern, we will use IBM Watson Machine Learning and Watson Studio, which allows data scientists and analysts to quickly build and prototype models, to monitor deployments, and to learn over time as more data becomes available.
-Performance Monitoring and Continuous Learning enables machine learning models to re-train on new data supplied by the user or another data sources.
+Performance Monitoring and Continuous Learning enables machine learning models to re-train on new data supplied by the user or other data sources.
 Then, all of your applications and analysis tools which depend on the model are automatically updated as Watson Studio handles selecting and deploying the best model.

 In this code pattern, we’ll solve a problem for the City of Chicago using the Model Builder to model building violations.
 We’ll predict which buildings are most likely to fail an inspection.
 Then, we can intelligently rank the buildings by their likelihood to fail an inspection, saving time and resources for the city and for our inspectors.
 We’ll start building a model on publicly available data from 2017, starting in September before we introduce October, November, and December data to simulate learning over time.